slacy/minimongo/docs/source/index.rst

 * **Easy index creation and management**

   Indices for a given collection can be specified at declaration time.
-This results in automatic calls to :meth:`pymongo_.collection.Collection.ensure_index` method at the time your program starts up.
+This results in automatic calls to :meth:`pymongo.collection.Collection.ensure_index` method at the time your program starts up.
 Therefore, all the proper indices for your collections are always in place.